apigee/trireme/README.md

 However, some modules, such as the filesystem, may block, so those modules dispatch to a thread pool, just like in many other Java programs.

-Similarly, the "HTTP adapter" allows Noderunner to be embedded inside an existing server container, and in that case HTTP requests may come from many different threads.
-For that reason, the main event loop for each Noderunner script depends on underlying collections that are thread-safe, so that different threads may place events on the event loop.
+Similarly, the "HTTP adapter" allows Trireme to be embedded inside an existing server container, and in that case HTTP requests may come from many different threads.
+For that reason, the main event loop for each Trireme script depends on underlying collections that are thread-safe, so that different threads may place events on the event loop.

 In the future, we may choose to support multi-tenant script threads, so that many isolated scripts may run